thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 We won't even cover all the protocol part of LSP.
 LSP is a gigantic [spec](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/).
-I'm not confident any server implements every request LSP supports.
+I doubt any server implements every request LSP supports.
 We will implement a meaningful, but small, subset of LSP.

 ## Queries